 Pool Your Policies and Watch Your Credit

+The last of our insurance tips is to pool you policies and watch your credit.
 When you are buying homeowner’s insurance, you should consider pooling your new policy with others you have from your current insurance company, like health insurance.
 Companies often offer great discounts when you purchase another policy from them.
 Or when you combine them with the coverage you have already purchased at a reduced price.

 Additionally, as you consider a homeowner’s insurance policy, you should check what your credit rating is as well.
 Like many other things, your credit rating can affect how insurance companies assess your level of risk.
 This can cause your premium to rise considerably.